hydra3333/h3333_python_cross_compile_script_v100/README.md

 ## THIS SCRIPT MAY NOT WORK
 (mainly due to upstream dependencies changing regularly)
-Instead, consider using deadsix27's at https://github.com/DeadSix27/python_cross_compile_script
+Consider using deadsix27's at https://github.com/DeadSix27/python_cross_compile_script ... although that has ceased active maintenance.

 ### A Linux to Windows x64 cross-compile script to build ffmpeg with dependencies